stefan-hoeck/idris2-parser/docs/src/Intro.md

     Nothing      => Nothing
 ```

-Idris2 can't verify that function `toks2` is total, because it has no chance
+Idris can't verify that function `toks2` is total, because it has no chance
-of verifying that our list of characters is getting shorter, and so the
+of verifying that our list of characters is getting shorter when invoking
-totality checker is not satisfied.
-This is the very problem we have to
+`tok2`.
+This is the very problem we have to solve when we try to
-solve when we try to write libraries for provably total lexers and
+write libraries for provably total lexers and
-parser combinators: How can we keep track that our input is getting
+parser combinators: How can we keep track of our input getting
 strictly shorter and, therefore, our lexers and parser must terminate
 after a finite number of computational steps?